xy-241/CS-Notes/content/Discrete Math/Relation.md

 ---
 ### Arrow Diagram
 - Visualize  [[Relation]]
+- Usually used when there is more than one [[Set]] involve in the relation

 ### Relation Domain
 - Basically the [[Set]] of elements of the left hand Set that is involved in the [[Relation]]